TatianaFokina/a11y-blog/src/en/articles/aria-live-regions/index.md

 templateEngineOverride: md, njk
 ---

+(This is a translation of my article from Web Standarts, editor Vadim Makeev)

 If you have a dynamically changing part of a page and you're thinking about making it accessible, you may wonder how to do it.
 This could apply to:

 - Chats